Starkku/MapTool/README.md

 ## Installation

-As of current, MapTool only runs on Windows operating systems, with Microsoft .NET Framework 4.0 as a requirement.
+As of current, MapTool has been designed to run on Windows operating systems, with Microsoft .NET Framework 4.0 as a requirement.
 Installation is simple, just place all of the required program files in a directory of your choice, and run it from there.

 ## Usage